andrewrgoss/andrewrgoss.com/content/about.md

 title = "About"
 description = "Andrew Goss Background"
 +++
-> <b>TL;DR</b> -- Senior software/data engineer building backend systems that help industry-leading brands make smarter marketing/advertising decisions.
+> <b>TL;DR</b> -- Senior data engineer building backend systems that help industry-leading brands make smarter marketing/advertising decisions.
 Also a world traveler.

 My career has been tied closely to the convergence of marketing and technology (martech) and the ever-increasing reliance on data at the heart of it all.
 With petabytes of data being generated at every turn through digital interactions, I work to wrangle this data and derive value from it.

 <hr>

-I am currently a senior software/data engineer at <a href="http://www.digitaslbi.com/us" target="_blank">DigitasLBi</a>.
+I am currently a senior data engineer at <a href="http://www.digitaslbi.com/us" target="_blank">DigitasLBi</a>.

 * My team uses a variety of evolving technologies to build the backend systems and data pipelines behind SaaS tools used by global data science, marketing, and media management teams.
 * Using both traditional RDBMS and newer open source software frameworks like Hadoop, we integrate disparate sources of structured and semi-structured data.
 In centralizing data streams, we help provide the structure and visualization necessary to enable crucial cross-platform analytics and automated advertising decisioning.